Patrick Lynch (police officer)

-Patrick J. Lynch is a New York City Police Department officer, and the former president of its union, the Police Benevolent Association of the City of New York, which he has served for six consecutive terms in office.
+Patrick J. Lynch (born 1964) is a New York City Police Department officer, and the former president of its union, the Police Benevolent Association of the City of New York, which he has served for six consecutive terms in office.
 He retired as union president at the end of June 2023.

 Personal life

 Lynch was born in Bayside, Queens to an Irish Catholic family.
 He is the youngest of seven children.
 His father was a subway motorman for 30 years.
 He went to Monsignor Scanlan High School in the Bronx.

 Lynch is married to Kathleen Casey, and has two sons, Patrick and Kevin, both of whom are New York City police officers.

 Career

-Lynch worked for a short time as a New York City Subway conductor, but on January 4, 1984, he became a police officer with the New York City Police Department.
+On January 4, 1984, Lynch became a police officer with the New York City Police Department.
 He has been described as "New York City's Blue Bulldog" for being head of one of the largest police unions in the world, having served in this role since 1999 and winning reelection to a fifth term in 2015.

-As of 2023, Lynch makes $109,000 per year as a police officer.
-If he was promoted to detective or sergeant, he would have to resign from his union position.
-He is assigned to the 90th Precinct, which covers the Williamsburg neighborhoods of Brooklyn.
+In 2023, Lynch made $109,000 per year as a police officer.
+If he was promoted to detective or sergeant, he would have had to resign from his union position.
+He was assigned to the 90th Precinct, which covers the Williamsburg neighborhoods of Brooklyn.
 Lynch was the subject of one Civilian Complaint Review Board complaint in July 1987 for inappropriate use of force; the Board later declared the complaint "unsubstantiated" due to their being unable to contact the plaintiff.